 It’s time for Congress get off the hamster wheel, it's time for lawmakers to stop using political rhetoric to make up for their missed deadlines and temporary policymaking.
 It’s time to stop the dysfunction -- and that means making a long-term commitment to real spending and tax reform.

 Gretchen K. Hamel is executive director of Public Notice.

-Gretchen Hamel is a political messaging and communications strategist with experience in preparing candidates and elected officials for debates-- who worked in Iowa on Senator Joni Ernst’s campaign.
+Gretchen Hamel is a political messaging and communications strategist-- with experience in preparing candidates and elected officials for debates-- who worked in Iowa on Senator Joni Ernst’s campaign.